 Hourly earnings for production workers, or non-management staff, climbed 1.3 percent on average in the 12 months through July, the worst performance in figures dating back to 1965, the Labor Department’s jobs report showed.
 The increase for all workers, which has a shorter history, was 1.7 percent, matching the smallest gain since the series began in 2007.

 “It is not as bad as people think,” said UniCredit’s Bandholz.
 “Paychecks are doing better than the payrolls numbers suggest.
 The slowdown in the labor market hasn’t reduced purchasing power as much as it seems.”

 Labor Department hourly earnings data do have a time advantage, being the first income measure released each month as part of the payrolls report.
 They are at a disadvantage because, as an average measure, they can be weighed down by increases in hiring at lower-paying jobs at the expense of higher earners like construction and factory workers.

 “Hourly wage growth is pretty muted but we’re seeing decent income growth mainly because we’ve had reasonable job gains and on top of that there’s been some lengthening of the workweek,” Stanley said.

-Drew Industries Inc. (DW), a White Plains, New York-based supplier of fixtures and parts such as vinyl doors and ramps for recreational vehicles, is among companies adding shifts.
+Drew Industries Inc. (DW:US), a White Plains, New York-based supplier of fixtures and parts such as vinyl doors and ramps for recreational vehicles, is among companies adding shifts.
 It hired 1,000 employees in the last six months to meet demand.

 “Typically, we’re running a one-shift operation, or a one- shift operation of 45 or 50 hours, but we’ve run some secondary shifts and even some third shifts at some of our plants with the explosive growth we’ve had,” Jason Lippert, chief executive officer of Drew’s subsidiaries, Lippert Components and Kinro, said on a conference call with analysts on Aug.
 2.